moderneinc/springboot-migration-workshop/docs/gradle-plugin/README.md

+---
+sidebar_position: 3
+---
-# Gradle Plugin Adventure
+# Gradle Plugin exercise

-In this adventure, you will migrate an old version of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic/) repository (that uses Spring Boot 2) to Spring Boot 3.
+In this exercise, you will migrate an old version of the [Spring PetClinic](https://github.com/spring-projects/spring-petclinic/) repository (that uses Spring Boot 2) to Spring Boot 3.